joelg236/Projects/README.md

 Some details:

-* I will use Rust to solve these.
+* I will use Python to solve these.
 * I have no interest in making games, so I'm excluding those from the list below.
 * I'm not interested in networking, so I *might* skip some of them.
 * The projects will not be made in the order posted.